zorua98741/PS3-Rich-Presence-for-Discord/README.md

 WARNING: This file was flagged as a virus on my computer, i do not know what causes the file to be flagged as such.

 Alternatively, the PS3RPD.py file can be ran from your favourite python IDE. (you will require the external dependencies listed [here](https://github.com/zorua98741/PS3-Rich-Presence-for-Discord#remote-python-packages-required)).
-Note that this script was written with pyton 3.9, i cannot provide support for early versions.
+Note that this script was written with pyton 3.9, i cannot provide support for earlier versions.

 ### General instructions
 On program start, the script will prompt the user for how to get the PS3's IP address.